open-politics/opol/README.md

 [**Notebook Examples:**](opol/python-client/prototype.ipynb) Jupyter Notebook Prototype demonstrating typical usage scenarios.

 ## Contributing
-We’re building Opol as a community-driven project.
-Whether you’re a developer, data scientist, political researcher, or simply interested in public intelligence operations, you’re welcome to contribute.
+We're building Opol as a community-driven project.
+Whether you're a developer, data scientist, political researcher, or simply interested in public intelligence operations, you're welcome to contribute.
 Please open an Issue or Pull Request with your ideas and improvements.

 How you can help: